Salb213/gpt1-pytorch/README.md

-# gpt1-pytorch
+# GPT-1 from Scratch
-A full PyTorch reimplementation of GPT-1 from scratch for my Maturaarbeit and Stanford application.
-Includes custom tokenizer, transformer architecture, training loop, and evaluation tools.
+This is my own GPT-1 built in PyTorch.